gabriel-zelesco/contact_cleaner/README.md

 # Contancts cleaner

 This is a simple script to clean your contacts from duplicates and empty fields.
-It also returns the cel number of contacts as used in whatsapp.
+It also returns the phone number of contacts as used in whatsapp.

 ## Usage